Jim-Karanja/se-assignment-1-setting-up-your-developer-environment-Jim-Karanja/README.md

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

    mysql server and workbench installed successfully

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.

-I have installed  oracle virtualbox to run virtual machine wsl to run linux subystems fo windows
+I have installed  oracle virtualbox to run virtual machine wsl to run linux subystems for windows operating system

 8. Explore Extensions and Plugins:
    Explore available extensions, plugins, and add-ons for your chosen text editor or IDE to enhance functionality, such as syntax highlighting, linting, code formatting, and version control integration.